 "That's good," Noel said with a smile, and directed a thumb over out at the forest.
 "So how about the three of us make haste and go about finding ourselves a way out of here, agreed?"

 Serah gingerly nodded making the effort to smile too, even if Noel couldn't see it.

 "Yeah, let's get going…"

 The whole thing happened without a single word exchanged, and they soon carried on walking again afterwards, with neither saying anything about it.
-But for a long time after, Serah still felt as if her hand were burning from where Noel held it.
-And as she cradled it now, try and try she might, Serah couldn't untangle the knot of emotions in her heart enough to figure out if it'd been her who was the one disinclined to let go, or Noel...
+But for sometime after, Serah still felt as if her hand was burning from where Noel held it, with the heavy weight of guilt in her chest burning alongside with it...